mosse-security/mcsi-library/docs/articles/2022/05/avoid-race-conditions-with-our-easy-to-follow-strategies/avoid-race-conditions-with-our-easy-to-follow-strategies.md

 Race conditions can be a difficult problem to solve, but thankfully there are a few strategies that can help.
 Firstly, it is important to identify when a race condition might occur.
 Once you have identified potential race conditions, you can then take steps to avoid them.
 Finally, if you do encounter a race condition, there are a few strategies that can help you to solve the problem.
 With these strategies in mind, you should be able to avoid or solve race conditions with ease.

+:::{seealso}
-> **Looking to expand your knowledge of penetration testing?
-Check out our online course, [MPT - Certified Penetration Tester](https://www.mosse-institute.com/certifications/mpt-certified-penetration-tester.html).
-In this course, you'll learn about the different aspects of penetration testing and how to put them into practice.**
+Looking to expand your knowledge of penetration testing?
+Check out our online course, [MPT - Certified Penetration Tester](https://www.mosse-institute.com/certifications/mpt-certified-penetration-tester.html)
+::: In this course, you'll learn about the different aspects of penetration testing and how to put them into practice.**